grpc/grpc-dotnet/examples/README.md

 ## Counter

-The counter shows how to create unary (non-streaming) and client streaming gRPC methods in ASP.NET Core and call them from a client.
+The counter shows how to create unary (non-streaming) and client streaming gRPC methods in ASP.NET Core, and call them from a client.

 ##### Scenarios: